callumacrae/960/README.md

 # callumacrae/960 #

-callumacrae/960 is a very simple implimentation of the 960 grid system, seen in the Bootstrap and 960.gs frameworks, in LESS.
+callumacrae/960 is a very simple implementation of the 960 grid system, seen in the Bootstrap and 960.gs frameworks, in LESS.

 ## Importing it into your project ##